hanabi/hanabi.github.io/Reference.md

 #### The Rank Choice Finesse

 * First, see the section on the *[Rank Choice Bluff](#the-rank-choice-bluff)*.
 * After Bob sees that Alice wants a *Rank Choice Bluff* to happen, he will blind-play his *Finesse Position* card, expecting it to be an unrelated card.
-But if Bob plays a card that matches the card that was clued?
+But what if Bob plays a card that matches the card that was clued?
-* In this situation, this would be a *Rank Choice Finesse* instead of a *Rank Choice Bluff*.
+* In this situation, it would be a *Rank Choice Finesse* instead of a *Rank Choice Bluff*.
 A *Rank Choice Finesse* may be preferable to a (more ordinary) *Ambiguous Finesse*, which will resolve more slowly.

 #### The Rank Choice Save Finesse